nhsengland/it-standards/application-development/common-dev/authentication.md

 review and approval via the Architecture Review Board (ARB).

 ## General Notes

+* Login data MUST be encrypted at source

+  All data for logins MUST be **encrypted before transfer**.
+In most cases, this means ensuring that all of the communications between the client and the server are encrypted using [TLS v1.2](https://www.ncsc.gov.uk/guidance/using-tls-to-protect-data) or better.

 * Login forms SHOULD be independent of the system they are securing.